Kyle Bradish: Baltimore Orioles

-On December 4, 2019, Bradish (alongside Zach Peek, Isaac Mattson, and Kyle Brnovich) was traded to the Baltimore Orioles in exchange for Dylan Bundy.
-Bradish did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On December 4, 2019, the Angels traded Bradish, Zach Peek, Isaac Mattson, and Kyle Brnovich to the Baltimore Orioles in exchange for Dylan Bundy.
+Bradish did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Bowie Baysox of the Double-A Northeast.
 After three starts and 13 2/3 scoreless innings, he was promoted to the Norfolk Tides of the Triple-A East.
 Over 21 games (19 starts) with Norfolk, Bradish went 5–5 with a 4.26 ERA and 105 strikeouts over 86 2/3 innings.

-On November 19, 2021, the Orioles selected Bradish's contract and added him to their 40-man roster.
+On November 19, 2021, the Orioles selected Bradish's contract and added him to their 40-man roster in order to protect him from the Rule 5 draft.
 He returned to Norfolk to open the 2022 season.
 On April 29, 2022, the Orioles promoted Bradish to the majors to make his MLB debut that night as the starting pitcher versus the Boston Red Sox.
 Bradish allowed two earned runs over six innings pitched while striking out two batters and walking one in his debut.
 On May 10, Bradish earned his first career win against the St. Louis Cardinals, at one point retiring 11 consecutive batters.

 On September 22, 2022, Bradish allowed just two hits to the Houston Astros over 8 2/3 innings to lead an Orioles' shutout of the Astros, 2–0.
 He struck out ten in the longest outing to-date of his professional career.
 He finished the 2022 season with a 4–7 record and a 4.90 ERA which was 3.28 after the All-Star break.